-Customize a Massachusetts residential sublease agreement (above) and read further about subletting laws in Massachusetts, required disclosures, optional addendums and what other Massachusetts landlord-tenant laws apply to residential sublease agreements.
+Grab our FREE Massachusetts residential sublease agreement sample and read further about subletting laws in Massachusetts, required disclosures, optional addendums and what other Massachusetts landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 With a sublease agreement, a tenant takes on another renter so that he or she may reduce the financial burden of a tenancy.
 Sometimes, the tenant does this because he or she wishes to vacate the property for a period of time without having to pay rent or he or she may only sublet part of the property to split the required rent payment.
 In any situation, the new renter is called the sub-lessee or subtenant, and he or she will have to fill out the new sublease in order to be protected in a similar way to a standard lease.
 With a sublease, the sub-lessee can pay rent to the original tenant (who is considered the sub-lessor) or the landlord.

 Subletting Laws in Massachusetts

 Based on Commonwealth law, a landlord is not permitted to unreasonably withhold permission for a primary tenant to sublet unless a ban on subletting has been explicitly stated in the original lease.
 Also, a tenant must attain written approval from a landlord if he or she is looking to sublet.
 Tenants should also send a letter via certified mail with a return-receipt requested so that there is documented evidence of the request being tendered.
 Illegal sub-lessees can be deemed trespassers by the landlord, and the presence of an unauthorized tenant can be grounds for a for-cause eviction against the primary tenant.

 What to Include in a Massachusetts Sublease Agreement

 - The name of the involved parties.
 In this case, it’ll be the sub-lessor (original tenant) and the sub-lessee.

 - The address of the unit as well as any side streets or associated unit or building numbers.